GabbyCK/Moodwave/README.md

-# Moodwave:  Your AI-powered Music Recommender Systemr
+# Moodwave:  Your AI-powered Music Recommender System

 Moodwave is an innovative music recommender system that personalizes your music experience by leveraging the power of Artificial Intelligence (AI).
 It seamlessly integrates with Spotify to create the perfect soundtrack for your mood.